 Know before you fly!

-The proper operation of Unmanned Aircraft Systems (UAS) is critical to the safety of both commercial and general aviation aircraft operating from Lakeland Linder Regional Airport.
+The proper operation of Unmanned Aircraft Systems (UAS) is critical to the safety of both commercial and general aviation aircraft operating from Lakeland Linder International Airport.
 All owners are required to understand the many regulations that address drone operations.
 Owners who fail to follow the established rules may face civil and criminal penalties.
 Here are the basics:

 - Always fly below 400 feet, unless otherwise restricted.